gchq/Palisade-services/README.md

 [Data Service](data-service/README.md) initiates the process of passing the resources to the client.

-[Audit Service](audit-service/README.md) operates in the background providing an audit record of the process.
+[Audit Service](audit-service/README.md) operates in the background providing an audit log for each request.

 ## Project Build